How to Change a Tire Step by Step

 - Place the lug wrench over the head of a lug nut.

-- Loosen nut until it spins freely.
-Do not remove.
+- Loosen the nut until it spins freely but do not remove.

-- Repeat 1, 2 and 3 for the remaining lug nuts.
+- Repeat steps 1, 2 and 3 for the remaining lug nuts.

 Tip: It is important not to remove the lug nuts prior to jacking the car because of risk of injury and risk of damage to the vehicle.